Seal of Biliteracy for the State of Utah

 Students are required to provide evidence of language proficiency in both English and a Second Language through approved assessments such as ACT, SAT, AP, AAPPL, WIDA, etc. For a full list of qualifying assessments, see the Seal of Biliteracy application.

-Seal of Biliteracy Applications are due to the Park City High School Registrar by May 15 of the student’s Senior year.
-Students should not submit this application until they have taken the requisite assessments and can self-report their scores*.
+Applications are due to the Park City High School Registrar by May 15 of the student’s SENIOR year.
+If received after May 15, there is no guarantee it will be processed in time for graduation ceremonies.
+Students should not submit their application until they have taken the requisite assessments and can self-report their scores.*

-*AP Exception for Seniors: AP scores are released over the summer, therefore, Seniors waiting for their AP scores should submit their application by the May 15 deadline.
+*AP Exception for Seniors ONLY: AP scores are released over the summer, therefore, Seniors waiting for their AP scores should submit their application by the May 15 deadline.
 Transcripts will be updated appropriately upon score verification in August.